pjn51/brainweb-2/Literature & Reference/Bolshevism - Road to Revolution (1999).md

 Lenin finally decided to call a Congress of the groups of Bolsheviks spread across Europe in exile.
 There was argument about the war question, but they decided to agree with Lenin's position unanimously.

 ## Imperialism, the Highest Stage of Capitalism
 Lenin now set out on a large project studying imperialism.
-He did so in response to new ideas about the automatic collapse of capitalism, coming from [[Rosa Luxemburg]], and the idea that imperialism could lead to a globally planned economy on the basis of finance [[capital]].
+He did so in response to new ideas about the automatic collapse of capitalism, coming from [[Rosa Luxemburg]], and the idea that imperialism could lead to a globally [[economic planning|planned economy]] on the basis of finance [[capital]].

 This was during a period of deep setbacks among the working class in terms of class consciousness.
 The most advanced workers tended to be sent to the front, and the replacements came from the more backwards layers.
 This expressed itself in the far fewer strikes that happened during this period.